 'Eleven years ago you created a legend about three men who had been condemned to death for treachery.
 You pre- tended that you had seen a piece of paper which proved them innocent.
 No such piece of paper ever existed.
 You invented it, and later you grew to believe in it.
-You remember now the very moment at which you first invented it.
-Do you remember that?'
+You remember now the very moment at that?'